node-red/node-red.github.io/docs/getting-started/second-flow.md

  - It will go out to an external web site
  - grab some information
  - read and convert that into a useful form
- - output that in two formats, one for further use and one to switch things on and off
+ - output that in two formats, one as a JSON object for further use, and one as a boolean to switch things on and off

 #### 1. Add an Inject node